ratatui/ratatui/examples/README.md

 # Examples

-> [!WARNING]
-> The examples in this folder run against the `main` branch.
-If you find that code from an example
+> [!WARNING] The examples in this folder run against the `main` branch.
+There may be backwards
+> incompatible changes to the example code.
+>
-> fails to run in your own application, please check the tag of the release that your project is
+> If you find that code copied from an example fails to run in your own application, please check
+> the tag of the release that your project is using.
-> using.
-We also release regular alpha releases (usually weekly), if you prefer the updated example
+>
+> To view examples that match the version of Ratatui that you are using checkout the matching tag in
+> your local git repository, or select the tag in the "Switch branches/tags" button if you're
+> viewing this file on GitHub.
-> code.
+>
+> To use incompatible example code as is, you can also use the most recent alpha release of Ratatui
+> (we release these weekly).

 These gifs were created using [VHS](https://github.com/charmbracelet/vhs).
 Each example has a corresponding `.tape` file that holds instructions for how to generate the images.
 Note that the